 Equity Research Overview

-A complete overview of equity research and what it entails.
+A complete overview of equity research and what it entails

-A complete overview of equity research and what it entails.
+A complete overview of equity research and what it entails

 Equity research professionals are responsible for producing analysis, recommendations, and reports on investment opportunities that investment banks, institutions, or their clients may be interested in.
 The Equity Research Division is a group of analysts and associates at an investment banking (sell side), an institution (buy side), or an independent organization.

 The main purpose of equity research is to provide investors with detailed financial analysis and recommendations on whether to buy, hold, or sell a particular investment.
-Bank often use equity research as a way of “supporting” their investment banking and sales & trading clients, by providing timely, high quality information and analysis.
+Bank often use equity research as a way of “supporting” their investment banking and sales & trading clients, by providing timely, high-quality information and analysis.

 If you’re looking for a career in equity research it’s important to know that it’s a fairly flat organizational structure (unlike the hierarchy in investment banking) and the two main positions are Associate and Analyst.
 Unlike other areas of corporate finance, the Associate position is more junior the Analyst position is more senior.
 Typically, an associate (or multiple associates) work for one Analyst, who has overall responsibility for covering a group of companies.

 Analysts are usually divided into industry sectors to cover similar companies in that industry.
-Most sectors have a lot of specialized knowledge required so it makes sense for analyst to stick to one industry where they can become experts.
-Some of the largest sectors in equity research include: consumer staples, consumer discretionary, internet, healthcare, energy, mining, technology, telecommunication, etc. A team of associates and an analyst will usually cover at least 5 companies, and could cover as many as 15 depending on their seniority, the sizes of the companies, and the industry.
+Most sectors have a lot of specialized knowledge required so it makes sense for an analyst to stick to one industry where they can become experts.
+Some of the largest sectors in equity research include consumer staples, consumer discretionary, internet, healthcare, energy, mining, technology, telecommunication, etc. A team of associates and an analyst will usually cover at least 5 companies and could cover as many as 15 depending on their seniority, the sizes of the companies, and the industry.
 More: see our financial analyst guide.

 The main work in equity research is producing reports.
-Ranging from quick updates or “flash reports” to in-depth “initiating coverage” reports, the job of an equity research associate of analyst is to constantly be publishing.
+Ranging from quick updates or “flash reports” to in-depth “initiating coverage” reports, the job of an equity research associate of an analyst is to constantly be publishing.
 Another big part of the job (discussed below) is financial modeling.

 Working in equity research can be compared to what it’s like to be a university student.
 There are lots of “assignments” or “papers” due with fairly regular deadlines, such as when a company release quarterly results or announces something.